- Roles and Responsibilities of the Board

 - Reviewing, approving and monitoring the implementation of the Group’s strategic business plans;

-- Assessing and evaluating the Group’s business and operational performance so as to ensure that the Group is on track with the strategic direction as approved by the Board;
+- Assessing and evaluating the Group’s business and operational performance to ensure that the Group is on track with the strategic direction as approved by the Board;

 - Approving significant policies that may have a material impact on the Group’s business activities;